The Science Behind Prosperity Consciousness

 What Prosperity Looks Like in the Brain

-When we cultivate joy, gratitude, and embodied pleasure, we activate the brain's reward circuits (dopamine, endogenous opioids), strengthen the prefrontal cortex, and quiet the amygdala.
+When we cultivate joy, gratitude, and embodied pleasure, we activate the brain's reward circuits, strengthen the prefrontal cortex, and quiet the amygdala.
 This expands our capacity for creativity, connection, clear decision-making, and resilience.
+Neuroscience tells only part of the story.
+The body holds trauma, memory, and wisdom that the thinking mind cannot access.
+Somatic practices like breathwork, movement, dance, grounding, pleasure allow us to release what's stored in our nervous systems and reclaim our bodies as sites of joy, power, and knowing.

 A circular diagram titled "Prosperity Consciousness" with six segments, each containing a concept and description: Neuroplasticity, Somatic Healing, Positive Psychology, Identity Change, Relational Repair, and Nature Connection.